Reletter

 • Nanako Water

 Yūrei (幽霊 ghosts) haunt me.
 During the pandemic, I wrote 300 pages based on my Japanese immigrant parents secrets.
-This summer, I'm revising the entire manuscript as fiction.
-I'm a 60+ divorced Nisei woman who moved to Seattle in 2018.
+Now, I'm revising the entire manuscript as fiction.
+I hope these stories not only entertain, they also illuminate our humanity.

 • Frequently Asked Questions